gaetjen/penultima_ideas/README.md

   * after spreading the enemy virus the piece dies

 #### Puffmutter
-* when moving all 8-adjacent pawns move along as well
+* when moving, all 8-adjacent pawns move along as well
 * pawn's relative position to the Puffmutter remains the same.
 When a pawn would land on an occupied square then it stops on the preceding square

 #### Double Agent